Traditional KYC Systems

 - Reduce errors, inaccuracies and data loss.

-- Ability to implement multilingual solutions through smart contracts, standardization and online translation tools.
+- Able to implement multilingual solutions through smart contracts, standardization and online translation tools.

 - Phishing and DDoS Attacks.